 Some frame sections are built straight from bins

-Frame sections are built up on a mix of rigid plastic mandrels, internal silicone rubber molds, and steel inserts.
+Frame sections are built up on a mix of rigid plastic mandrels, internal silicone rubber moulds, and steel inserts.
 The mandrels provide workers with a solid surface on which to lay the carbon pieces and since they closely approximate the desired negative space of the frame, those carbon pieces are more likely to stay where intended after the frame is cooked.

-Internal silicone rubber molds – which stay in place during the curing process – further help to produce crisp interior dimensions, particularly in areas with complex geometry like bottom bracket shells, head tubes, and seatstay yokes.
+Internal silicone rubber moulds – which stay in place during the curing process – further help to produce crisp interior dimensions, particularly in areas with complex geometry like bottom bracket shells, head tubes, and seatstay yokes.